6r0k3d/6r0k3d.github.io/_webdev/getting-started.md

 ---
-title: Getting Started with Jekyll and Github Pages
+title: Jekyll and Github
+description: How to integrate Jekyll with Github Pages
+link: Getting Started
 author: gr0k
 layout: post
 github_comments_issueid: 1
+permalink: /webdev/gettingstarted.html
 ---

 This is a walkthrough on building a static website from scratch using Github Pages and Jekyll.